Heroku Dev Center Content Guidelines

 In most cases, you can avoid using dates.
 If you must use dates, such as for upcoming deprecations, use the following guidelines:

 - Reference a specific Heroku changelog item.
-For example:

 - Set a reminder to remove the date from the article in the future, either on your end or with the Heroku Dev Center team.

 You’re responsible for ensuring that your example applications stay up to date.
 For Heroku staff members writing an article, all example GitHub repos must live in the

 Include deployable example applications when possible.
 A deployable reference application is a great way to convey the totality of a particular approach.
 This reference allows the article to focus more on the core steps associated with implementing the broader solution.